someengineering/resoto.com/blog/2022/12-19-from-cloud2sql/index.md

 The data collected by Resoto is complex and deeply nested, with many levels of dependencies between different cloud resources.
 To manage this complexity, Resoto uses a graph data model where each cloud resource is represented by a node in the graph with edges connecting dependent nodes.

-Let us take a closer look at all the dependencies of an AWS Elastic Load Balancer (ELB) and how they are represented.
+Let us take a closer look at all the dependencies of an AWS Elastic Load Balancer (ELB) named `aws_elb` in the model:

 ![Dependencies of an AWS ELB](./img/aws_elb_relationships.svg)